Pickfarde History, Family Crest & Coats of Arms

 The name Pickfarde first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in the parish of Pitchford found in Shropshire.

 Early Origins of the Pickfarde family

 The surname Pickfarde was first found in Shropshire at Pitchford, a small village and parish, in the union of Atcham, hundred of Condover where the village derives its name from the strong pitchy smell that emanates from the oily substance that frequently covers the surface of the water.
 Hence the place means "ford near a place where pitch if found," from the Old English words "pic" + "ford."

 Today Pitchford Hall is a large Grade I listed Tudor country house that was mostly rebuilt c.
 1560.
 Portions of the Roman Watling Street runs through the grounds.
 Early records show that Geoffrey de Pykeford, a crusader, was Lord of the Manor from 1272.
 He also built the local church of St Michael, which contains an oak effigy of him.

 Early History of the Pickfarde family

 This web page shows only a small excerpt of our Pickfarde research.
-Another 127 words (9 lines of text) are included under the topic Early Pickfarde History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pickfarde History in all our PDF Extended History products and printed products wherever possible.

 Pickfarde Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Pickfarde has appeared include Pickford, Pitchford, Picford, Pichford, Pitford and others.

 Early Notables of the Pickfarde family (pre 1700)

 Another 50 words (4 lines of text) are included under the topic Early Pickfarde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pickfarde family to the New World and Oceana
+Migration of the Pickfarde family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Pickfarde arrived in North America very early: Susan Pickford, who came to Barbados in 1659; Mary Pickford, who arrived in Virginia in 1663 with her husband; John Pitford arrived in Barbados in 1689.